typetools/javarifier/tests/README.txt

 	   compiler, use the -g debugging option, i.e. 'javac -g myClass.java'
      - Put a file corresponding to the output you expect from the javarifier into a file named myClass.goal in this same directory
-     - Also, don't forget to add these tests to the cvs repository to make them part of the test suite.
+     - Also, don't forget to add these tests to the version control repository to make them part of the test suite.

 Note all classes must be in the default package.
 This will change soon.